simonkarman/b11-party/README.md

 ![Join UI](Docs/join-ui.png)

 ### Starting a server
 The server can be run on your own machine and will start on port 14641 (aka 11^4).
 Make sure to setup port forwarding rules in your router accordingly.
-To start the server enter the `se-rver` passcode in the passcode field.
+To start the server enter the `serv-er11` passcode in the passcode field.
 When starting a server, the address will be ignored and can be left blank.

 The server has a UI that shows the current phase the server is in, the clients that are connected, the recent logs that the server made, and the status of all the mini games.